Lil Nas X Talks About Coming Out & Current Relationships

 “It was something I should have done…In the past year, I’m [have hit] a new level, so it does not really matter…The young ‘uns who are listening to me right now, who won’t have to go through stuff like this in the future.”

 Ellen agreed that what Lil Nas X did by coming out will certainly help others who find themselves in the same position as him.
-She added that the performer is very good looking to which he responded by telling Ellen she is good looking as well.
-At that point, the talk show host she delivered a comedic response, saying, “And yet we’re not right for each other.”
+She added that the performer is very good looking to which he responded by telling the married woman she is good looking as well.
+At that point, the talk show host delivered a comedic response, saying, “And yet we’re not right for each other.”

 The 60-year-old went so far as to ask Lil Nas X whether or not he is currently enjoying a relationship.

-“Somewhat,” he answered, which was curious and yet telling.
+“Somewhat,” he answered, which was curious yet telling.

 Meanwhile, Lil Nas X has confronted controversy since releasing “Old Town Road,” the song that brought the artist to the forefront of the music industry, according to The Inquisitr.